-Having developed software for systems large and small I’ve been involved with most kinds of software testing.
+Having developed software for systems large and small, as well as performed every kind of software testing services known to man – I’ve been involved with most kinds of software testing.
 Here are the major details from my experience.

 The traditional way of defining and conducting tests is shown in the V-Model, and the more recent Agile, Four-Quadrant concept of testing is shown below.
 While trying to classify the methods I’ve employed over the years I see it is difficult to place them neatly to one “box” or another in either model.
 The V-Model places integration testing halfway through the process while the Agile Quadrant model seems to place it near the “beginning”.
 However, the two models are really different temporally; the Agile Quadrant model suggests time more loosely than does the V-Model, but in the real world most tests are conducted cyclically anyway.
 Good developers didn’t need to learn Agile and Scrum formally to know enough to test, demonstrate, and seek feedback early and often.
 Therefore I will group my experiences in my own way.